-Jesus said that the Kingdom of God could not be perceived without an impartation of spiritual life from God.
-The Lord is so emphatic about this that He spelled it out clearly to Nicodemus and us for our benefit.
-He said, "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
+Jesus told him that the Kingdom of God could not even be perceived without an impartation of spiritual life from God.
+The Lord is so emphatic about this that He spells it out clearly to Nicodemus and also to us for our benefit.
+He says; "I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 Flesh gives birth to flesh, but the Spirit gives birth to spirit" (Verses 5-6).
 That which is born of the flesh is flesh, but to enter a spiritual kingdom requires that your dead spirit receive the gift of the life of God.
 He doesn't say that some people can't enter unless they are born again, but He uses strong words, saying no one can enter unless two things happen in a person's life.
-You cannot become a Christian by trying to live a Christian life.
+You cannot become a Christian by trying to live the Christian life.
 Just like your birth into this world, you cannot do anything to contribute to your spiritual birth.
-Salvation is a gift from God (Ephesians 2:8).
-What is needed, Jesus said, is two things: to be born of water and the Spirit.
+Salvation is given as a gift from God (Ephesians 2:8).
+What is needed, Jesus said, is two things: to be born of water and of the Spirit.